maxammann/blog/content/posts/2019-03-22-simple-slack-bot-crawler.md

 session = HTMLSession()
 ```

-Next crawl the content from the html page and select the interresting parts:
+Next crawl the content from the html page and select the interesting parts:

 ```python
 r = session.get('https://tuerantuer.de/cafe/wochenplan/')